Best things to do with teenagers in St Andrews

 Screen time to Scene time

-If your objective is to get your teenager off their screens and out in to the fresh air, then why not stay at one of our country cottages?
+If your objective is to get your teenager off their screens and out in to the fresh air, then why not stay at one of our country cottages and accommodations?

 Simply open the back door and you have large secluded gardens, country walks, farm trails and sea views on your doorstep.
 Whether it’s a kick around in our shared play areas or a long family meander round the coast stopping off for seafood delights, you can do it easily.